 Although breaches of the covenant of quiet enjoyment can arise in various forms, certain patterns frequently emerge in landlord-tenant disputes.
 Common examples include persistent noise disturbances originating from neighboring units or building operations, which substantially interfere with a tenant’s reasonable use and enjoyment of the rented premises.
 Additionally, unauthorized entry by the landlord or their agents into the tenant’s unit often constitutes a breach, particularly when such entry occurs without proper notice or consent, violating the tenant’s right to privacy and security.

 Other recurrent issues involve failures to address environmental nuisances, such as unresolved pest infestations or inadequate maintenance leading to hazardous living conditions.
 These breaches undermine the tenant’s expectation of peaceful possession and can significantly impact habitability.
+Building code violations that go uncorrected frequently form the factual basis for quiet enjoyment claims, as they evidence the landlord’s failure to maintain the premises in a condition consistent with peaceful occupancy.
 Collectively, these examples illustrate how tangible interferences with possession or privacy directly contravene the covenant of quiet enjoyment, forming the basis for tenant claims under Minnesota law.

 Tenant Remedies for Breach of Quiet Enjoyment